gitcoinco/web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Affirm contributor guidelines have been followed and requested changes made
 - [ ] CI tests and linting pass
 - [ ] No conflicts (migrations, files, etc)
-- [ ] Regression tested against staging
+- [ ] Regression tested against staging or local deployment

 ###### Funder